powerhome/playbook/playbook/app/pb_kits/playbook/pb_home_address_street/docs/_home_address_street_emphasis.md

 Emphasis on street happens by default. (no prop needed) Emphasis on "city" makes the city emphasized, rather than the street.
-Adding "none" prop to kit will provide no emphasis.
+Adding "none" to emphasis prop will provide no emphasis.